Goal Setting for Neurodivergent Individuals

 Sensory Sensitivities: An environment that is overwhelming can make it difficult to concentrate on goal-setting.

-Task Paralysis: This can come in the form of ADHD paralysis or autistic inertia.
-When faced with multiple tasks, task paralysis can make it difficult to identify where to start, which can make goal setting difficult.
+Task Paralysis (ADHD paralysis or autistic inertia): When faced with multiple tasks, it can make it difficult to identify where to start, which can make goal setting difficult.

 These challenges can create unique barriers for neurodivergent individuals in the goal-setting process.